 In the cassandra.yaml, comment out the default AllowAllAuthorizer and add the CassandraAuthorizer as shown here:

-Restart Cassandra after changing the cassandra.yaml file.
+Restart the node after changing the cassandra.yaml file.

 CQL 3 supports the following authorization statements, which are described in the CQL alphabetical security command reference: